 1. Use your out of office message to set response-time expectations

 Setting an out of office message is one of the best parts of going on vacation.
 It lets people know that you’ll be away and they shouldn’t expect a response until you’re back (or not at all).

 So why not use that same technique to set expectations during the workweek?

 An out of office message can be configured to tell the sender you’re currently focusing on a project and will only be checking emails at specific times.
 It can also tell people outside your company that certain requests will be ignored.

-Not only does this set expectations with the person who’s sending you an email, but knowing they’re receiving your out of office message alleviates the FOMO that causes you to check your inbox every few minutes.
+Not only does this set expectations of when you’ll respond, but knowing you’ve set them alleviates the FOMO that causes you to check your inbox every few minutes.

 How to set up an out of office message in Outlook and Gmail

 Pretty much every email client will allow you to set up an out of office message.
 Let’s look at two of the most common:

 - Outlook: Select File > Automatic Replies and then Send automatic replies.
 You can then choose what dates your out of office message will be sent and create different messages for people inside or outside your organization.

 - Gmail: Select Settings > Vacation responder and turn it on.
 You can then choose when the out of office message will be sent, the content, and whether you want it to go to just people within your organization or everyone.